 past.
 People in past centuries believed the Name of the Most High to

 be pronunciations like "Yahweh" or "Yehuweh" or "Yehovah."
-We show in our article on Al-Bayt, Names and Vowels why we believe the Name of the Almighty is “YaHUAH.”
+It is in the article on Al-Bayt, Names and Vowels why I believe the Name of the Almighty is “YaHUAH.”
 You

 will also learn about the letters of Aibreet (Hebrew script), the

 evolution of language, and why seeing these letters as symbols can often

 help our understanding of Scriptural words, names, and places.
 Lastly,

 you will learn about vowels in modern Aibreet (Hebrew script).
 You may check out the article also regarding Restoring Ancient Aibreet (Hebrew), which deals with the ancient versus